 Time to read: 4 mins

-Just-in-time (JIT) access is a security practice where users are only granted access to applications or systems for predetermined periods of time, on an as-needed basis.
+Just-in-time (JIT) access is a security best practice where users are only granted access to applications or systems on an as-needed basis for predetermined periods of time.
 This helps to minimize over permission, standing privileges, and other provisioning risks by ensuring that only the necessary level of access is granted to a user.

 - Just In Time (JIT) access — provides users with limited access when requested, and only for as long as it is necessary